 PHA NSW & ACT Public History Prize

 The Public History Prize is an annual award offered by the Professional Historians Association of NSW & ACT (PHA NSW & ACT).
 The prize is open to NSW & ACT students engaged with the field and practice of public history.
-The winner will receive a certificate and a prize of $500, presented at the PHA NSW & ACT’s Public History Prize awards night on the 1st of March, 2016.
+The winner will receive a certificate and a prize of $500, presented at the PHA NSW & ACT’s Public History Prize awards night in March 2016.

 For regular updates, visit the Public History Prize’s facebook page.

 The US National Council on Public History defines it as a form of historical practice that is applied to ‘real world issues’ and covers areas such as museum curatorship, oral history, cultural heritage management, history websites, film and television historical documentaries etc.

 - The Public History Prize is open to students (undergraduate, graduate diploma, master studies) in NSW and the ACT whose work engages with the field and practice of professional and public history (both Australian and international).

 - The nominated work must demonstrate competence in the use of primary source material, or be of demonstrated originality.

 - Eligible entries must represent work substantially undertaken within the 12 months before the submission deadline.

 Acceptable formats for the entry, are the following:

 - an essay of 3-6,000 words